ali-shoaib/Todo-App/README.md

 # Todo-App
-React assignment(piaic-cnc)

-A todo list application.
+A todo list application made on React JS.